AdobeDocs/experience-platform.en/help/destinations/catalog/advertising/liveramp-distribution.md

 >[!CONTEXTUALHELP]
 >id="platform_destinations_liveramp_distribution_magnitedv+_partnerid"
 >title="Partner ID"
 >abstract="The Rubicon Project Partner ID associated with the publisher who owns the segment/data.
-Please contact your Rubicon Project account representative if unsure of the value you should use."
+Contact your Rubicon Project account representative if unsure of the value you should use."

 >[!CONTEXTUALHELP]
 >id="platform_destinations_liveramp_distribution_magnitedv+_seatid"